 Most vegetables can be frozen.
 Carrots, corn, bean, onions, and peas can all be frozen and used later.
 When you’re ready to use them, just take them out of the freezer to make some delicious foods such as soups, sauces, and casseroles.
 Spinach is also great to freeze and then use later in smoothies.
 In order to freeze vegetables, cut them into the desired size, briefly boil them, drain and put them in icy water, then finally dry them thoroughly.
 Lay your vegetables on a flat tray to freeze.
 Once they are frozen, put them into a container or freezer bag.
 Don’t forget to date the packages!
 Frozen vegetables should last about 18 months.

 What tastes great on burgers, hotdogs, salads, and sandwiches?
 Pickled vegetable!
 Pickling is very easy, does not require a lot of work, and is a great way to use up extra vegetables.
 Cut up the vegetables to the desired size and put them in a mason jar or other glass container.
 Heat up vinegar and water, then dissolve sugar and salt.
 You can also add some herbs for taste such as dill for dilled pickles!
 Pour this mixture over your vegetables and let it soak for an hour.
 Store this in the fridge.
 They can keep for up to three weeks.
 Here is a list of veggies that taste great pickled; onions, cucumbers, beets, carrots, and cauliflower.
+See more tips on canning on our Canning & Preserving blog post.

 Tip #3 – Dehydrating